bayesNMF: Fast Bayesian Poisson NMF with Automatically Learned Rank Applied to Mutational Signatures: Appendix A: Model Specifications

 \subsubsection{Model Definition}

 {

-} The prior and hyperprior structure on $A$ is defined in Section \ref{supp_sec:defRA}.
-From here on, let $\theta$ to refer to all prior and hyperprior parameters, and assume any use of ``TruncNorm'' uses the bounds $[0, \infty)$.
+} The prior and hyperprior structure on $A$ is defined in Section \ref{sec:defRA}.
+From here on, let $\theta$ to refer to all prior and hyperprior parameters, and assume the parameter order for Truncated Normal distributions $\text{TruncNorm}(\mu, \sigma^2, a, b)$ where $a$ and $b$ are truncation bounds.

 This model has $KN + NG + G$ parameters and $2(KN + NG)$ prior parameters to update on each iteration.